alloverse/docs/specifications/README.md

-If the second field is set to "request" and a request ID is set, the recipient can respond to the interaction by setting "response" and filling in the same request ID, and the placeserv will route the message correctly.
+If the second field is set to "request" and a request ID is set, the recipient can respond to the interaction by setting "response" and filling in the same request ID, and the alloplace server will route the message correctly.

 A response must be sent to the entity that sent the request.
 Sending